Community Integration Program (CIP)

 Residents of Riverside can engage in the PHP level of care following residential treatment at Driftwood, or outside residents from the community who are able to manage their sobriety with the PHP level of support can also participate.
 The PHP level involves five days per week of clinical care, including individual therapy, on the Driftwood campus.
 Two of these clinical days are half-days ending at Noon, which is designed to allow residents to take free time to pursue job opportunities, volunteer positions, or enroll in school.
 Residents are asked to secure a meaningful role involving volunteer, work, or school and make progress in their recovery by maintaining negative breathalyzer and drug screens, identifying a home group 12-step meeting, progressing in stepwork with their sponsor, and coping with challenges effectively with support.

 Intensive Outpatient Program

 The historic Riverside property, located in central Austin, is a gender-specific community residence based on a person-centered model of community reintegration and Integrated Dual-diagnosis Treatment (IDDT).
 Residents can continue to live a life in recovery and transition into a meaningful role in their lives with support and accountability.
 They learn to live life on life’s terms and cope with the challenges and opportunities inherent in rebuilding their lives without substances.
-Cassie Bills Dargenio, CIP Residential Director, coordinates with the clinical and medical team on a daily basis to ensure that each client gets the appropriate amount of support to execute their goals.
-The strength of the Riverside community relies on residents of the house all working together to uphold mutual support, respect for self and others, safety of self and others, treatment adherence, and acceptance of the community standards and values.
+The team at CIP coordinates with the clinical and medical team on a daily basis to ensure that each client gets the appropriate amount of support to execute their goals.
+The strength of the Riverside community relies on residents of the house all working together to uphold mutual support, respect for self and others, the safety of self and others, treatment adherence, and acceptance of the community standards and values.
 Residents hold each other accountable for living in accordance with their values and are required to attend recovery meetings daily and participate in household responsibilities.